 If you pay cash to buy a car outright as opposed to taking advantage of the manufacturer’s 0% financing, you are not saving more money every month simply because now your money goes toward replenishing your savings versus making the monthly payments on your car loan.

 Person B decides to take the loan with zero down and 0% APR financing.
-Person B now has $100k in the bank, $30k in debt, net $70k.
-When person B has a $500/month car payment, it looks like an expense.
+Person B now has $100k in the bank and $30k in debt.
+When Person B has a $500/month car payment, it looks like an expense.

-However, to an outsider, both person A and person B have the same net $70k plus a car, and they are both paying $500 out of their monthly income.
-If we ignore the small amount of interest person B earns from the extra cash in the bank, they will have the same net worth at any point along the way.
-Person A’s saving $500/month isn’t any better than person B’s $500/month car payment.
+However, to an outside observer, both Person A and Person B have the same net $70k plus a car, and they are both paying $500 out of their monthly income.
+If we ignore the interest that Person B earns from the extra cash in the bank, they will have the same net worth at any point along the way.
+Person A’s saving $500/month isn’t any better than Person B’s $500/month car payment.
+Person B is actually slightly better off than Person A because Person B earns more interest from the extra cash in the bank account.

 This is important.
 Let me repeat it.
-Buying a car with cash and saving $500/month afterwards isn’t any better than a $500/month car payment.
+Buying a car with cash and saving $500/month afterward isn’t any better than a $500/month car payment at 0% APR.

 Expenses Come From the Purchase, Not From the Payments

-What makes a difference, is person C, who keeps the old car and doesn’t spend $30k on a new car.
-Person C keeps $100k and puts $500 a month into the bank.
-If the old car continues to run without problems, in a few years person C will have a higher net worth than both person A and person B.
+What makes a difference is Person C, who keeps the old car and doesn’t spend $30k on a new car.
+Person C keeps $100k and puts $500 a month into the bank account.
+If the old car continues to run without problems, Person C will have a higher net worth in a few years than both Person A and Person B.

 People familiar with depreciation would know the value of the $30k new car should be written down over a number of years.
-Both person A and person B have this non-cash depreciation expense.
-That’s why person A and person B are in the same situation even though one is saving and the other has payments.
-Person C’s depreciation and maintenance expenses are lower.
+Both Person A and Person B have this non-cash depreciation expense.
+That’s why Person A and Person B are in the same boat even though one is saving and the other has car payments.
+Person C’s depreciation expenses are lower.

 Our savings formula should be revised to: